 - Lesser Slave Lake Shoreline – final report (2007)

 Lesser Slave River Hydraulic Surveying and 2D modeling

-River 2D modeling was developed at the University of Alberta to examine two dimensional flows in rivers.
-This type of modeling can tell us how much water needs to be flowing in the rivers to protect fish habitat and meet the needs of all of the downstream water license holders.
-The LSWC is modeling sections of the Lesser Slave River as recommended by a Instream Flow Needs scoping study done by Golder and Associates.
-This data will be used to determine the Instream Flow Needs value for the Lesser Slave River as well as critical fish habitat areas.
-Protecting the aquatic environment as well as providing flows for downstream users are high priorities.
-Segments 1, 2 and 3 of the river have been surveyed.
-The major deliverable is a data set that shows habitat types and locations and this information is housed in the Government of Alberta database for use by Fish and Wildlife, GIS staff and the LSWC in future projects.
+River 2D modeling can tell us how much water needs to be flowing in the rivers to protect fish habitat, and meet the needs of all of the downstream water license holders.
+We modelled sections of the Lesser Slave River as recommended by a Instream Flow Needs scoping study.
+Data from these models was used to determine the Instream Flow Needs value for the Lesser Slave River, and critical fish habitat areas.
+The data set showing habitat types, locations, and other information is housed in the Government of Alberta database for use in future projects.